-It’s important to measure net operating losses as they provide potential tax relief for companies, particularly startups who have still not begun making money.
-The theory is that if the corporation receives revenue it owes taxes, and if it doesn’t, there will be some relief.
+Measuring net operating losses is important as they provide potential tax relief for companies, particularly startups that have not begun making money.
+The theory is that if the corporation receives revenue, it owes taxes, and if it doesn’t, there will be some relief.
 The net operating loss is also a profitable asset.

 If you are looking for more helpful resources and guidance, then check out our resource hub.